indie-zen/zen-fuse/README.md

 # Zen FUSE

-Zen FUSE is an open source project implementing a distributed storage layer on top of Zen Spaces.
+Zen FUSE is an open source project implementing a distributed user space file system on top of Zen Spaces.

 # Project Status